Reduce First Response Time in Intercom

 Does Supportman alert me if FRT crosses a threshold mid-week?

-Not currently — Supportman shows FRT in the weekly digest.
+Not today — Supportman shows median first reply in the Friday team and per-agent reports.
 Real-time FRT threshold alerting is on the roadmap.

 What is a good first response time target for B2B SaaS?

 B2B SaaS benchmarks vary by channel: chat targets are typically under 2 minutes; email targets range from 1–4 hours.
-Most teams set internal targets 20% tighter than customer-facing SLAs.
+Most teams set internal targets tighter than customer-facing SLAs and track median first reply weekly.